vasudha-kulkarni/vasudha-kulkarni.github.io/pages/resources.md

 * [Biorender](https://www.biorender.com/) - Allows you to choose from lots of icons to put together illustration of experiments and scientific processes.
 The premium version can be used to make unlimited illustrations, posters and request certain icons.
 * [Phylopic](https://www.phylopic.org/) - Free silhouette images of animals, plants, and other life forms, available for reuse under Creative Commons licenses.
 * [Bioicons](https://bioicons.com/) -  Free library of open source icons for scientific illustrations using vector graphics software such as Inkscape or Adobe Illustrator.
+* [Public Domain Review](https://publicdomainreview.org/) - It's an online journal that curates compelling works of art and literature that have recently come into the public domain.
+It's a good source of inspiration to search for interesting illustrations to accompany your [articles](../_posts/2025-06-01-pushing-academic-boundaries.md).
 * [ColorBrewer](https://colorbrewer2.org/) - Color advice for cartography and plotting, can choose colors based on the type of dataset.
 * [Paletton](https://paletton.com/) - A tool for creating color combinations that work together well.
 * [The Python Graph Gallery](https://python-graph-gallery.com/) - A collection of various types of graphs plotted using Python libraries.
 It also has a greate Python [color palette finder](https://python-graph-gallery.com/color-palette-finder/)!